Questions and Answers on Christianity

 In a very real sense, once you get past physical characteristics, our identity is the sum of our values (the values that we actually live by).
 They are our morality, and what we hold to be important on vocation, politics, family, leisure, food, humor, goals, dreams, etc. From them come our behaviors.
 You know someone well when you understand their values so well that you can think the way they would and can predict their behaviors.

 The same is true for knowing God.
 When we understand what he values, we can understand him and his actions.
-God's value system is beneficial love for others (sacrificial love for the benefit of others).
+The value system of God is beneficial love for others (sacrificial love for the benefit of others).
 God is inherently relational because God the Father, Jesus and the Holy Spirit all have exactly the same value system.
 Therefore, we also can begin to know God when we understand His value system.
-This is why Jesus said that to know him (his values) was also to know God the Father.
+This is why Jesus said that to know him (knowing Jesus' values) was also to know God the Father.
 (John 14:6-9)

 However, academic knowledge of something is not true knowledge.
 True knowledge comes with experience.
-You must adopt and live God's value system.
+You must adopt and live the value system of God.
 Then you will truly come to know God.

 Why is Jesus Christ the exclusive way to God?

 The only way to God is one that would restore relationship with him.
 All relationships are based on a common value system.
-God's value system of beneficial love for others is the complete opposite of our native value system of selfishness and exploitation.
+The value system of God, which is beneficial love for others, is the complete opposite of our native value system of selfishness and exploitation.
 Since God completely separates himself from any value system that is unlike his, humans have no bridge of common values to God.

 In fact, humans have two problems: